Where is Carbondale, Illinois?

 I am not an Illinois resident.
 Am I eligible for MEDPREP?

 The highest priority for MEDPREP participation is given to residents of central and southern Illinois.
-However, many of our applicants come from out of state, with the highest priority for those applicants being from groups traditionally underserved in health care (Blacks, Hispanics, Native Americans).
+However, many of our applicants and participants come from out of state.

 I am a career changer.
 Can I take my prerequisite science courses in MEDPREP?